BladeKitana732/Thirro.info/README.md

  App renders in browser- Completed

- Uses a 3rd party api-
+ Uses a 3rd party api- https://sv443.net/jokeapi/v2 Completed

  Project is deployed using 1 of the deployment options(heroku, surge, aws or firebase) - Using heroku